 RescueTime also didn't have the ability to track deep work and what was blocking me from achieving it.
-As a startup founder, I often need to spend extended periods of time working on a single project, and I found that RescueTime didn't provide the detailed analysis and feedback that I needed to improve my deep work habits.
+As a startup founder, I need to spend extended periods of time working on a single project, and RescueTime didn't provide the detailed analysis and feedback that I needed to improve my deep work habits.

-All of this is the origin story of why I decided to build Magicflow, a productivity coaching app that addresses these limitations and provides real-time feedback and deep work tracking.
-Magicflow also integrates with Apple Health to provide insights on how sleep and exercise can impact productivity, which is something that neither RescueTime nor any of the alternatives offer.
+All of this is why I decided to build Magicflow, a productivity coaching app that addresses these limitations and provides real-time feedback and deep work tracking.

 But RescueTime isn't the only time-tracking app out there.
-Surely one of the other alternatives would help?
+Surely one of the other alternatives should have helped?
 I'm only writing this article because no, none of the RescueTime alternatives could tell me how I could be more focused.